 I realized I'd put the welfare of others ahead of any potential shame or embarrassment I might feel.
 If anyone asked me how my pants got wet, I was prepared to say, "I spilled water on my pants," which is exactly what I did.
 There was no need to add that I spilled water on my pants because I'd leaked urine on my jeans.

 Just as I'd come to accept my limitations on driving my RV, I came to accept the reality of occasionally leaking urine on my pants.
 I'd come a long way since surgery.
 When I leaked through my diaper and wet my pants in public, I refused to have friends visit and I refused to leave home for an entire month.

 What unwanted change has your treatment of prostate cancer brought into your life?
 Are you still unhappy or at war with those unwanted changes, or have you made peace with them?

-This was reprinted with the permission of Prostate Cancer News Today
+Note: This article appeared in Prostate Cancer News Today

 Rick Redner and his wife Brenda Redner wrote two award winning books.
 The first:

 provides men and couples with information and support before, during and after prostate surgery.